Automate your SP-API calls using C# SDK

 3. In the References window, choose Browse, navigate to sellingpartner-api-aa csharp/src/Amazon.SellingPartnerAPIAA/bin/Debug/netstandard2.0 and choose Amazon.SellingPartnerAPIAA.dll.

-4. Repeat Step 2 and Step 3 for the SellingPartnerAPI.SellerAPI.Test file.
+4. Repeat steps 1-3 for the SellingPartnerAPI.SellerAPI.Test file.

 5. Navigate to your generated library Sellers_CsharpCL folder, right-click the SellingPartnerAPI.SellerAPI file, choose Options > General, and change the target framework to .net Framework v4.7 and above.